mathieu-anderson/portfolio_v2/README.md

 # portfolio_v2

-> Second approahc for a portfolio site using Nuxt.js
+> Second approach for a portfolio site using Nuxt.js

 ## Build Setup